apptentive/apptentive-android/README.md

 #### Sending Attachments

 You can send attachments to the server.
-We provide methods for sending text and file messages that are hidden from the end user, but visible to you in the conversation view on the server.
+We provide methods for sending text and file messages that are hidden from the end customer, but visible to you in the conversation view on the server.
 There are three ways to send a FileMessage, so that you can easily send files: Using a local URI, an InputStream, or a byte array.
 Messages sent in this fashion are diplayed as hidden in the conversation view on the server, so you can differentiate them from messages sent by the customer.

 ###### Methods
 ```java